Habibi: Vol. 8, Nos. 7&8 (1984)

 But what happened to the dance?
 When I married in 1965 and began teaching, I taught my club routine which by then was an American adaptation of Egyptian dance.
 After several years I began bringing Egyptian dancers to San Francisco to present them in workshops.
 It became most apparent that an artistic gap had developed.
 All the things that had happened in Egypt—Mahmoud Reda, the National Folkloric Troupe of Egypt, and the influence through their lead dancers who later became the choreographers for top dancers of Egypt—all these things were only rumors and distant to us at that time.
 Also, Nadia Gamal had left Egypt and now could only be seen in the clubs in Beirut, Lebanon.
 She was the forerunner of the tightly choreographed dance which I think influenced many of her colleagues whom she left in Egypt.
 Working closely with musicians and composers, Ms. Gamal paved the way for the development of an extended dance vocabulary.

 But still no Egyptian musicals.
 The orchestras played “medleys”: a bit of this and a bit of that.
 One musical they all learned to play between dancers was “Aziza”.
 They played it exactly as Muhammad Abdel Wahab wrote it; I know they could have played other compositions, but they were not interested.
 There were no such things as rehearsals.
 The musicians worked at their “real” jobs during the day.
 The qanun player and the drummer went to school, the oudist sold insurance, and the violinist laid rugs.
 Only a few times a dancer came to work who demanded a rehearsal.
 She had to be strong to get it, and when she did, the musicians would begrudgingly show up in the afternoon and “put up” with her requests for a particular musical and insistence on certain lights and drum cues.
 It’s what every dancer should have gotten but, if you were a regular, the games started.
 If you complained about the music or the games, you got subtly threatened with the hiring of another dancer.
 So, for weeks and months and years, you pretty much got the same music night after night.
 There was little growth.
 Perhaps we all became more slick and polished, but the music and dance were becoming more removed from their origins.
 More than one club owner remarked that since American customers didn’t know or understand the music, they might get bored, and so his remedy for a successful show was to speed it up!
-Eventually every entrance was fast, and we were all expected to “keep up” or retire.
+Eventually, every entrance was fast, and we were all expected to “keep up” or retire.
 If we made any waves, the musicians would not play well for us, and it would seem like our dance was “slipping.”
 It was a feat to do a 45-minute dance when the entrance was so fast.
 What a relief when the taqsim came!
 Some time to relax!

 Americans seemed to expect certain things of the dance.
 Zagat (finger cymbals) seemed to symbolize the dance; instead of using them to accent the music appropriately, we were encouraged to play them continuously.
 In an Egyptian environment, we did not do any floor work and barely any veil work.
 As the dances became longer and longer, we all looked for dancing patterns to “pace” ourselves and “take up” more time.
 And so, veil work became longer and floor work became routine, patterned, and extensive.
 The Egyptian dance was becoming more removed from its origin.
-Originally, the clubs which had catered to foreign audiences played more musicals and featured vocalists rather than dancers.
+Originally, the clubs that had catered to foreign audiences played more musicals and featured vocalists rather than dancers.
 Since American tourists outnumbered guests from the local communities and didn’t understand the vocalists’ lyrics, the dancers became the feature and again the format changed.
 When I complained about the extended length of my dances, one club owner told me that the new audiences were there to see women dancing.
 Since customers were not interested in the music, it was good for business to see a dancer on stage moving at all times.

 Photo Credits